Tom Kurvers - General Manager / Alternate Governor

 Brett McLean - Assistant Coach

-McLean joined the Iowa Wild coaching staff as assistant coach having been hired in July of 2017.
+McLean is in his third season as an assistant coach with Iowa, having been hired in July of 2017.
 He recently wrapped up an 18-year playing career that included 385 NHL games with the Chicago Blackhawks, Florida Panthers and Colorado Avalanche.
 Over his NHL tenure, McLean scored 56 goals and added 106 assists for 162 career points.
 The former center played in seven different leagues from 1999-2017, compiling 1,111 pro games between the NHL, AHL, IHL, ECHL, SEL, Swiss-A and the Austrian League.

 The Comox, BC native also represented Canada many times during his career including at the U-18 level, the World Juniors and for six Spengler Cups, winning the Spengler Cup in 2012.
 He also won the Swiss-A championship in 2010.
 McLean completed his pro career in 2016-17 in Austria with Linz EHC, scoring nine goals and totaling 36 points in 39 outings.